 Agriculture sector needs to be prioritized: Tabuya

-Opposition MP Lynda Tabuya in response to the 2020-2021 budget says we need to stop seeing the Agriculture sector as a food only industry.
+Opposition MP Lynda Tabuya says the government must stop seeing the Agriculture sector as a food only industry.

-Tabuya says there is a need to see Agriculture as an industry that can drive other complementary industries.
+Tabuya says Agriculture should be seen as an industry that can drive other complementary industries.

-Expressing her disappointment towards the Agriculture Minister, Tabuya says we need a paradigm shift from global to local.
+Expressing her disappointment towards the Agriculture Minister, Tabuya says Fiji needs a paradigm shift from global to local.

-Tabuya says it is time to grow Fiji by focusing on the primary industry and in niche markets.
+Tabuya says it is time to grow Fiji, by focusing on the primary industry and the niche market.

 The Opposition whip reiterated that agriculture remains an important part of our country for income generation and food security.